 The combined company will generate roughly $32 billion in annual revenue and control 10 billion-dollar brands spanning diapers, tissues, pain relievers, mouthwash, and skincare.
 But regulatory approval from the Federal Trade Commission (FTC) remains the final hurdle, with scrutiny expected over potential monopoly concerns in baby care and skin health.
-Kenvue's legal exposure—including litigation over Tylenol's safety during pregnancy and international talc lawsuits—adds uncertainty to what Kimberly-Clark is actually acquiring.
+The Lancet study significantly reduces—but doesn't eliminate—Kenvue's legal exposure around Tylenol, though international talc lawsuits inherited from Johnson & Johnson continue to add uncertainty to what Kimberly-Clark is acquiring.

 Andrew Mellon